 Related Reading: Face Mask Design Ideas

-If you launch your fundraiser with Bonfire, you can easily create customized face masks, shirts, hats, mugs, tote bags, and other merchandise that can sell from your online store as a part of your organization’s fundraising efforts.
+If you launch your fundraiser with Bonfire, you can easily create customized face masks, shirts, mugs, tote bags, and other merchandise that can sell from your online store as a part of your organization’s fundraising efforts.

 Customize Your Campaign Page

 The design of your campaign page is almost as important as the design of your mask.
 Your page should invoke trust in your supporters, make contributing easy, and give supporters some context around why you launched this fundraiser.

 Follow these tips to create a campaign page that increases engagement with your supporters: